 - Racquet: Wilson nCode nSix-One 95

-Overall, I was impressed with the durability of X-One Biphase, which undoubtedly was helped by the fact that I went with the thicker 16 gauge.
+Overall, I was impressed with the durability of X-One Biphase, which undoubtedly was helped by the fact that I went with the thicker 16-gauge string.

-Generally speaking, multifilament tennis strings that are designed to be soft on the arm and produce a gut-like feel tend to lack durability to a degree, which is simply a trade off that comes with the territory when you go with this family of tennis strings.
+Generally, multifilament tennis strings designed to be soft on the arm and produce a gut-like feel tend to lack durability to a degree, which is simply a tradeoff that comes with the territory when you go with this family of tennis strings.

-However, I was happy to find that compared to other multifilament strings I’ve playtested, X-One Biphase held up well especially under the heavy topspin of my forehand, which is frequently the cause of broken strings for me.
+However, I was happy to find that compared with other multifilament strings I’ve playtested, X-One Biphase held up well, especially under the heavy topspin of my forehand, which is frequently the cause of broken strings for me.

-I intentionally went with the thickest 16 gauge because I’m a chronic string breaker so I appreciate the extra life that this gauge provided me and turns out I was happy for doing so as some slight notching in the strings was apparent even after an hour of play.
+I went with the thickest gauge because I’m a chronic string breaker, so I appreciate the extra life that this gauge provided me.
+It turned out that I was happy for doing so, as some slight notching in the strings was apparent even after an hour of play.

-I did eventually break the strings after 8 hours of play, but I felt that for the type of string this was a great life expectancy especially considering my style of play.
+I did eventually break the strings after eight hours of play, but I felt that for the type of string, this was a great life expectancy, especially considering my style of play.

-Helpful Tip: the durability of your tennis strings is dependent on a wide range of factors including the gauge or thickness of the string, the type of grip you hold for your groundstrokes, how hard you hit, the tension you string at and other factors… even include the weather.
+The durability of your tennis strings is dependent on a wide range of factors, including the gauge, or thickness, of the string, the type of grip you hold for your groundstrokes, how hard you hit, the tension you string at and other elements even including the weather.

-As you evaluate tennis strings and the importance of durability compared to other factors like comfort, it’s important to consider your style of play.
-A big hitting Division 1 college level player may find a particular string doesn’t hold up well to their game, but that doesn’t mean the string isn’t durable especially relative to other strings in the same family.
+As you evaluate tennis strings and the importance of durability compared with other factors like comfort, it’s important to consider your style of play.
+A big-hitting Division 1 college-level player may find a particular string doesn’t hold up well to their game, but that doesn’t mean the string isn’t durable, especially relative to other strings in the same family.

 With tennis strings, it’s frequently about tradeoffs, so make sure you weigh durability appropriately against other factors like comfort.

-What X-One Biphase lacks in durability to a small degree it completely makes up for in comfort thanks to Tecnifibre’s proprietary polyurethane PU 400 and the cushiony Elastyl fibers that make up 50% of the strings composition.
+What X-One Biphase lacks in durability to a small degree, it completely makes up for in comfort, thanks to Tecnifibre’s proprietary polyurethane PU 400 and the cushiony Elastyl fibers that make up 50 percent of the string’s composition.

-The shock absorption of the string was apparent from my first stroke and it was delightfully forgiving even with the higher 60lb tension that I used to control some of the power.
+The shock absorption of the string was apparent from my first stroke, and it was delightfully forgiving even with the higher 60-pound tension that I used to control some of the power.

-I specifically recall one low forehand that I dug out and hit off center outside of the sweet spot and was surprised by how gentle it was on my arm compared to the shock that I might have felt with a more durable polyester string.
+I specifically recall one low forehand that I dug out and hit off-center outside of the sweet spot.
+I was surprised by how gentle it was on my arm compared with the shock that I might have felt with a more durable polyester string.

-If there’s one thing that’s going to surprise you about X-One Biphase it’s the string’s raw power; a feature that made it super fun to play with.
+If there’s one thing that’s going to surprise you about X-One Biphase, it’s the string’s raw power – a feature that made it super fun to use.

-Based on Tecnifibre’s specs and some initial research, I expected it to bring plenty of extra power so I intentionally strung it at a higher 60lbs to maintain a bit more control and bring the power level down a bit, but even at the higher tension, the extra pop was still apparent.
+Based on Tecnifibre’s specs and some initial research, I expected it to bring plenty of power, so I intentionally strung it at a higher 60 pounds to maintain a bit more control and bring the power level down a bit.
+However, even at the higher tension, the extra pop was still apparent.

-Generating extra pace when hitting felt automatic and I never felt like I had to force or will the ball over the net.
-Where I really enjoyed the power was on my serve where I was able to crank it up and the ball would just jump off the strings.
+Generating extra pace when hitting felt automatic, and I never felt like I had to force the ball over the net.
+Where I really enjoyed the power was on my serve, where I was able to crank it up, and the ball would jump off the strings.

-Helpful Tip: if you’re at all concerned about the added power of X-One Biphase, I’d definitely encourage you to up the tension a bit or my personal approach would be to use X-One Biphase as part of a hybrid setup with control oriented mains.
+Helpful Tip: If you’re at all concerned about the added power of X-One Biphase, I’d encourage you to up the tension a bit.
+My approach would be to use X-One Biphase as part of a hybrid setup with control-oriented mains.